Evan Forman, PhD

 Diane Rosenbaum is a Postdoctoral Research Fellow for the Laboratory for Innovations in Health-Related Behavior Change and the Lowe Lab.
 She received her BA from Boston University and a PhD in Clinical Psychology with a specialization in Behavioral Medicine from University of Missouri-St. Louis.
 After a clinical psychology internship at VA Palo Alto Health Care System, she returned to her hometown of Philadelphia to pursue clinical research focused on behavioral and psychological factors in eating and weight management.
 Her interests include evidence-based interventions for obesity, binge eating disorder, women's health concerns, and facilitating health behavior change in medical settings.
 She also enjoys teaching.

 Jennifer Barney is a second year master's student working under Adrienne Juarascio, PhD.
 She received her Bachelor's degree in Psychology and Human Development & Family Studies from the University of Connecticut in 2013.
 Prior to beginning her graduate studies she worked as a residential counselor with both adolescents and adults at the Cambridge Eating Disorder Center.
-Her research interests include the improvement of current treatment methods for eating disorders through research of mechanisms of change as well as the development of novel treatment methods for eating disorders in an attempt to reduce patient recidivism rates in in-patient treatment facilities as well as individualized manifestations of eating disorder behaviors and responses to differential treatment methods.
+Her research interests include the improvement of current treatment methods for eating disorders through research of mechanisms of change as well as the development of novel treatment methods for eating disorders in an attempt to reduce patient relapse and better understand individual responses to differential treatment methods.

-Stephanie Goldstein is a third year doctoral student.
-She has a Bachelor's degree in psychology from Drexel University.
+Stephanie Goldstein is a fourth year doctoral student.
+She earned her Bachelor's degree in psychology from Drexel University in 2013.
 Her research interests involve the development and evaluation of technology-based interventions for health-related behavior change.
 In particular, she has been heavily involved in the development of a smartphone app that is designed to predict lapses from a weight control diet.

-Jocelyn is a first year doctoral student working under the mentorships of Meghan Butryn, PhD.
+Jocelyn is a second year doctoral student working under the mentorship of Meghan Butryn, PhD.
 She graduated in 2013 from Middlebury College with a BA in Psychology, and then spent two years as a Clinical Research Coordinator at Massachusetts General Hospital in Behavioral Medicine.
-Her research interests include evidence-based interventions for obesity, particularly at the intersection of women’s health.
+Her research interests include evidence-based interventions for obesity, particularly at the intersection of primary care, and physical activity promotion.

 Arielle is a research coordinator for Adrienne Juarascio, PhD.
 She graduated from Skidmore College in 2013 with a BA in psychology.
 She is currently pursuing a Masters degree in Psychology at Rutgers University.
 Her research interests include individual differences in one’s relationship with food as well as innovative treatments for eating disorders and obesity.
 She plans to pursue a doctoral degree in clinical psychology in the future.